CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Use Lua as if it were C#.
 Except there's no compiling.
 Just iterate, iterate, iterate.

 # Simple Example
-A utility editor script that automatically open created Scene assets.
+A Unity Editor utility/workflow script that automatically open created Scene assets.

-It's the kind of utility script we rarely write because of the friction imposed upon us.
-Particularly when we need to figure many things out, one by one:
+Exactly the kind of script we often wish for but rarely write because of the friction imposed upon us.
+Particularly when we need to figure many things out one by one:

 - What class is it in?
 - Which of these callbacks to use?
 - Is it a static event or does it require subclassing?
 - Could the parameters be null or empty?
-- Are these "string" parameters GUIDs or paths?
+- What exactly are these `string[] importedAsset` parameters?
-- Absolute or relative paths?
+- If they are paths, absolute or relative?
-- What's the correct file extension for scenes?
+- What's the file extension for scenes?
 - How to open a scene in the editor?

 So that's several minutes wasted on just compiling the C# code multiple times in quick succession.
 You got actual work to do, remember?

-Here's the solution, I'll explain it bit by bit below:
+Here's the crazy **Luny** solution, I'll explain it bit by bit below:
 ```
 local context = ...